Later generations of Egyptians still recognized Mentuhotep's

 queen Hatsjepsut (18th dynasty).
 Thanks to intensive restoration works

-by the Egyptian authorities - and to its unique setting into this
+- and to its unique setting in this

 magnificent landscape - it is one of the key touristic sites of today.